Candied Almonds

 This post contains some affiliate links, which means that we make a small commission off items you purchase at no additional cost to you.

-This recipe makes about 3 times what you would get in one of those little cones from the mall kiosk and for about the same price.
-Now that you’ve unlocked their secret, the smell of sugar coated roasting nuts wafting from their kiosk will no longer hold any power over you.
+This recipe makes about 3 times what you would get in one of those little paper cones from the mall kiosk, all for about the same price.
+Now that you’ve unlocked their secret, the smell of sugar-coated roasting nuts wafting from their kiosk will no longer hold any power over you.
 You are free.

 How to Store Candied Almonds

-Make sure you let your almonds cool completely at room temperature before packing them up.
+Make sure you let your almonds cool completely at room temperature before packing them into an air-tight container.
 This makes sure there is no residual moisture in the nuts that can cause them to get sticky or moldy during storage.
-Once cooled, pack them in an air-tight container and keep for up to one week at room temperature.
+Once cooled and packed in an air-tight container, they’ll keep for up to one week at room temperature.

 Share this recipe